How To Achieve Rapid Marketing Success

 While these companies have been asking the same traditional marketing questions to get answers, what has made their marketing strategies different?

 They found their answers in growth-hacker marketing, a concept that uses technology to find answers to the same questions that traditional marketing asks.
-They relied on tracking user behavior to tweak products to align with what customers want.
+They relied on tracking user behaviour to tweak products to align with what customers want.
 This has led them to essentially blur the lines between their product development and marketing divisions, thus redefining marketing altogether.

 The emergence of small start-ups has made gunning for big budgets virtually redundant.
 Instead, smaller start-ups focus on becoming the ‘next big thing’ within a small budget.
 Relying on a small budget means that massive media marketing campaigns are often out of reach, and getting that big customer base needs creativity.

 While traditional marketing strategies focus on creating a ‘buzz’ before the product is launched, growth-hacker marketing aims at rapid growth by constantly introducing improvements in their products after the products are already out in the markets.
 This strategy required marketers to measure statistics based on user data – right from Facebook ‘likes’ to website click rates – and then applying their learning to improving products and aiming to optimize them over time.

 Traditionally, marketers’ weren’t fixated on creating customer-centric products.
 They relied on clever campaigns to sell an existing product.